jpeterson1/ubuntu-chromebook-falco/README.md

 ## Cleanup and other notes
 * Installing the mainline kernel fixes numerous issues but has a few drawbacks:
-  1. Need to periodically check for security updates to the kernel
+  1. Need to periodically check for security updates to the mainline kernel
-  2. Keep getting updates to standard Ubuntu kernels.
-To fix:
+  2. Keep getting updates to the (unused) standard Ubuntu kernels.
-    * `$ sudo apt-get remove TODO`
+    * Remove the standard kernels to fix this.

 ## References
 * [http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/hp-chromebook-14](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/hp-chromebook-14)